SEE: NEW BOAT BUILDERS HOME PAGE http://newboatbuilders.com/pages/electricity13.html

 Direct Current Color Codes: From ABYC E-11 Table XIV and Table XV.

-This way you know what the wire is for just by looking at it.
+This way you know what the wire is connected to just by looking at it.
 But for additional help in later troubleshooting, label the wire on both ends.
 A simple piece of tape with a name written on it will do.
 They don’t have to be fancy labels although you can buy labels at electrical supply or hardware stores.

 Wire must be marine wire.
 You should not use auto wire.
 It is not made to the same standards as marine.
 Low voltage conductors must comply with SAE standard J1127 and J1128 and the insulation temperature rating of SAE J378b or UL standard 1426.
 Most marine wire is labeled UL 1426.
+It must be copper stranded wire.
 It does not have to be tinned wire, although tinned is better and will last longer, but on a small project is not necessary.
 Do not scrimp on wire!
 Cheap wire could mean the difference between a reliable system and one that you constantly have to troubleshoot.
 Buy good quality wire.
 I have seen 100 ft spools of 16ga Tinned Marine Wire for sale on-line for as little as $24.00 USD.

 What gauge wire (the diameter)?
 Wire gauge is in reverse order.
 The larger the gauge number, the thinner the wire.
 The thickest wires are 00 or 0 gauge.
 The smallest gauge allowed on boats for a single wire is 16 gauge, or 18 gauge in a bundle or sheath, but this may be way too thin for the equipment or the length of the wire run.
 The thicker a wire is the less resistance it has.
 The longer a wire is the more resistance it has, and so the more the voltage drops from one end to the other.
 You want to minimize the resistance, and the voltage drop.
 So you first need to figure out the wire size based on how many amps are being used, and then by how long the wire is.
 But don't just guess at wire size and buy larger diameter wire such as 14ga or 12 ga.
 Use the tables to determine the correct size.
 See Wire Size: http://newboatbuilders.com/pages/elect_a.html#Wire Sizes